 Once you have finished these steps, in a final foul swoop of ultimate security, you can delete your wallet from your computer.
 Your holdings will then be in total cold storage, living on the blockchain, with no digital entry point to them in existence.
-When you want to access you wallet, you will need to reinstall the wallet software on your computer.
+When you want to access your wallet, you will need to reinstall the wallet software on your computer.
 While this is an additional step, the time it requires is nothing in comparison to the sense of satisfaction one gets from knowing that your coins are out of the reach of even the most ingenious of cyber villains.

 Cold Storage on a Ledger Wallet

 Another way to store your coins offline is by using a ledger wallet, also known as hardware wallets.
 Ledger wallets function in a similar way to a USB stick or external hard drive.
-Except they are coded to be encrypted, and therefore theoretically nobody can remotely access them, even if they are plugged in to your computer and you are online.
+Except, they are coded to be encrypted, and therefore, theoretically, nobody can remotely access them, even if they are plugged into your computer and you are online.

 Ledger wallets have the advantage of being convenient to use.
-You can make transactions from them, and they can be used to safely record your seed, private key and passphrase.
+You can make transactions from them, and they can be used to safely record your seed, private key, and passphrase.
 They are considered to be highly secure.